-The following schedules reflect performance compensation payable under each of the MIPs, along with descriptions of the target objectives.
-No performance compensation was earned for each of the target objectives under any of the MIPs for 2021 since a minimum of 60% of the EBITDA target was not achieved.
-In February 2021, the Compensation Committee approved a cost of living increase of 2.3% to each NEO's annual base salary, effective April 1, 2021.
-This increase was not reflected in the annualize base pay below for each of the 2021 MIPs as approved on January 21, 2021:
+The following schedules reflect performance compensation that was payable under each of the MIPs, along with a description of the target objectives.
+As noted above, no performance compensation was earned under any of the MIPs for 2022 since a minimum of 75% of the EBITDA target was not achieved.